datastax/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   two can be further tweaked by increasing $\lambda$ to get fewer but bigger sstables on the top level, and decreasing it to favour a higher count of smaller sstables.
   The default value is 0.333 meaning the sstable size grows with the square root of the growth of the shard count.
+  The default value in vector mode is 1 which means the shard count will be fixed to the base value.
 * `min_sstable_size` The minimum sstable size $m$, applicable when the base shard count will result is sstables that are considered too small.
 If set, the strategy will split the space into fewer than the base count shards, to make the estimated sstables size at least as large as this value.
 A value of 0 disables this feature.
   A value of `auto` sets the minimum sstable size to the size of sstables resulting from flushes.
   The default value is 100MiB.
+The default value in vector mode is 1GiB.
 * `reserved_threads` Specifies the number of threads to reserve per level.
 Any remaining threads will take work according to the prioritization mechanism (i.e. higher overlap first).
 Higher reservations mean better responsiveness of the compaction strategy to new work, or smoother performance, at the expense of reducing the